transloadit/uppy/website/src/docs/companion.md

 * `implicitPath` - if the URL’s path in your reverse proxy is different from your Companion path in your express app, then you need to set this path as `implicitPath`.
 So if your Companion URL is `example.com/mypath/companion`.
 Where the path `/mypath` is defined in your NGINX server, while `/companion` is set in your express app.
 Then you need to set the option `implicitPath` to `/mypath`, and set the `path` option to `/companion`.
 * `validHosts` - if you are setting an `oauthDomain`, you need to set a list of valid hosts, so the oauth handler can validate the host of the Uppy instance requesting the authentication.
 This is essentially a list of valid domains running your Companion instances.
 The list may also contain regex patterns. e.g `['sub2.example.com', 'sub3.example.com', '(\\w+).example.com']`

-8. **sendSelfEndpoint(optional)** - This is essentially the same as the `server.host + server.path` attributes.
+9. **sendSelfEndpoint(optional)** - This is essentially the same as the `server.host + server.path` attributes.
 The major reason for this attribute is that, when set, it adds the value as the `i-am` header of every request response.

-9. **providerOptions(optional)** - An object containing credentials (`key` and `secret`) for each provider you would like to enable.
+10. **providerOptions(optional)** - An object containing credentials (`key` and `secret`) for each provider you would like to enable.
 Please see [the list of supported providers](#Supported-providers).

-10. **customProviders(optional)** - This option enables you to add custom providers along with the already supported providers.
+11. **customProviders(optional)** - This option enables you to add custom providers along with the already supported providers.
 See [Adding Custom Providers](#Adding-custom-providers) for more information.

-11. **debug(optional)** - A boolean flag to tell Companion whether to log useful debug information while running.
+12. **debug(optional)** - A boolean flag to tell Companion whether to log useful debug information while running.

-12. **logClientVersion(optional)** - A boolean flag to tell Companion whether to log its version upon startup.
+13. **logClientVersion(optional)** - A boolean flag to tell Companion whether to log its version upon startup.

-13. **metrics(optional)** - A boolean flag to tell Companion whether to provide an endpoint `/metrics` with Prometheus metrics.
+14. **metrics(optional)** - A boolean flag to tell Companion whether to provide an endpoint `/metrics` with Prometheus metrics.

-14. **streamingUpload(optional)** - A boolean flag to tell Companion whether to enable streaming uploads.
-If enabled, it will lead to _faster uploads_ because companion will start uploading at the same time as downloading using `stream.pipe`.
-If `false`, files will be fully downloaded first, then uploaded.
-Defaults to `false`.
-Do **not** set it to `true` if you have a [custom Companion provider](#adding-custom-providers) that does not use the new async/stream API.

 15. **maxFileSize(optional)** - If this value is set, companion will limit the maximum file size to process.
 If unset, it will process files without any size limit (this is the default).